Electromagnetic radiation: Particle model and quantum theory

-where h is Planck's constant, $\lambda$ is the wavelength and c is the speed of light.
+where h is the Planck constant, $\lambda$ is the wavelength and c is the speed of light.
 This is sometimes known as the Planck–Einstein equation.
 In quantum theory (see first quantization) the energy of the photons is thus directly proportional to the frequency of the EMR wave.
 Likewise, the momentum p of a photon is also proportional to its frequency and inversely proportional to its wavelength:

 The source of Einstein's proposal that light was composed of particles (or could act as particles in some circumstances) was an experimental anomaly not explained by the wave theory: the photoelectric effect, in which light striking a metal surface ejected electrons from the surface, causing an electric current to flow across an applied voltage.
 Experimental measurements demonstrated that the energy of individual ejected electrons was proportional to the frequency, rather than the intensity, of the light.
 Furthermore, below a certain minimum frequency, which depended on the particular metal, no current would flow regardless of the intensity.
-These observations appeared to contradict the wave theory, and for years physicists tried in vain to find an explanation.
-In 1905, Einstein explained this puzzle by resurrecting the particle theory of light to explain the observed effect.
+These observations appeared to contradict the wave theory, and for years physicists tried to find an explanation.
+In 1905, Einstein explained this phenomenon by resurrecting the particle theory of light.
 Because of the preponderance of evidence in favor of the wave theory, however, Einstein's ideas were met initially with great skepticism among established physicists.
 Eventually Einstein's explanation was accepted as new particle-like behavior of light was observed, such as the Compton effect.